-Any student missing school for five consecutive days because of illness will have to show a doctor's excuse and/or release to return to class.
+Any student missing school for three consecutive days because of illness will have to show a doctor's excuse and/or release to return to class.
 Doctor's notes can be faxed to the school at (217) 625-2251.
+A medical note for ongoing conditions must be renewed each school year.